Villamontes: History

 During the Chaco War between Bolivia and Paraguay (1932–1935) Villamontes accommodated the headquarters of the Bolivian Army.
 During the final stage of the war, the main lines of defense commanded by General Bernardino Bilbao Rioja were situated here.

-Villamontes became famous by the so-called "Corralito de Villamontes" (1934), when the head of state, Dr. Daniel Salamanca Urey, was arrested by army units during his stay at Villamontes, and on 28 November 1934 was substituted in a coup d'état by vice president José Luis Tejada Sorzano.
+Villamontes became famous by the so-called "Corralito de Villamontes" in 1934, when the head of state, Dr. Daniel Salamanca Urey, was arrested by army units during his stay at Villamontes, and on 28 November was substituted in a coup d'état by vice president José Luis Tejada Sorzano.

 Population

 Villamontes had a population of 11,086 inhabitants in 1992 (census), 16,214 inhabitants in 2001 (census), and has more than 20,000 inhabitants by 2007.
 In the official data of the census 2012, the municipality of Villa Montes has 39,800 inhabitants which is an increase more than 100% compared to the 2001 census.

 Reason for the explosive increase has been the deployment of oil and gas fields in this region since the early 1990s.